samuel-cerezo/samuel-cerezo/README.md

 What I'm working on
 ----------

-🚀 Recently, I am finishing my PhD thesis.
+🚀 I am focused on finishing my PhD thesis.

 Let's collaborate!
 ----------